5hy7xz92nd-oss/CL4R1T4S/OPENAI/Codex.md

 # Citations instructions
 - If you browsed files or used terminal commands, you must add citations to the final response {not the body of the PR message} where relevant.
 Citations reference file paths and terminal outputs with the following formats:
   1) `F:file_path†Lstart(-Lend)?`
-    - File path citations must start with `F:`. `file_path` is the exact file path of the file relative to the root of the repository that contains the relevant text.
-    - `line_start` is the 1-indexed start line number of the relevant output within that file.
   2) `chunk_id†Lstart(-Lend)?`
-    - Where `chunk_id` is the chunk_id of the terminal output, `line_start` and `line_end` are the 1-indexed start and end line numbers of the relevant output within that chunk.
 - Line ends are optional, and if not provided, line end is the same as line start, so only 1 line is cited.
 - Ensure that the line numbers are correct, and that the cited file paths or terminal outputs are directly relevant to the word or clause before the citation.
 - Do not cite completely empty lines inside the chunk, only cite lines that have content.
 - Only cite from file paths and terminal outputs, DO NOT cite from previous PR diffs and comments, nor cite git hashes as chunk ids.
 - Use file path citations that reference any code changes, documentation or files, and use terminal citations only for relevant terminal output.
-- Prefer file citations over terminal citations unless the terminal output is directly relevant to the clauses before the citation, i.e. clauses on test results.
     - For PR creation tasks, use file citations when referring to code changes in the summary section of your final response, and terminal citations in the testing section.
     - For question-answering tasks, you should only use terminal citations if you need to programmatically verify an answer {i.e. counting lines of code}.
 Otherwise, use file citations.